amanhari1808-arch/Data-Analysis-Dashboard/README.md

-# Data-Analysis-Dashboard
-This project is an interactive sales analysis dashboard built using Microsoft Power BI Desktop.
-It analyzes Adidas sales data to highlight key metrics such as revenue, profit, and sales trends, supporting effective business decision-making.
+# Adidas-Sales-Analysis (Interactive Dashboard creation using Power BI)
+## PROJECT OBJECTIVE
+The objective of this project is to analyze Adidas sales data using Power BI in order to derive meaningful business insights.
+The dashboard is designed to evaluate key performance indicators such as total sales, operating profit, product performance, regional distribution, and sales methods.
+It supports data-driven decision-making by providing an interactive and comprehensive view of sales performance.